-For details of the GM legislation that inspectors work to see UK GM Regulatory Framework.
+For details of the GM legislation that inspectors work to see the GM Regulatory Framework page.

-The Food and Environment Research Agency (Fera), is authorised by Defra to carry out equivalent inspection and enforcement services in England.
-SASA liaises closely with the UK Government GM Inspectorate, particularly in sharing information about seed material that crosses borders for production or marketing, and incidents that are common to both England and Scotland.
-Northern Ireland and Wales make their own arrangements.
+The Animal and Plant Health Agency (APHA) is authorised by Defra to carry out equivalent inspection and enforcement services in England.
+SASA liaises closely with the GM Inspectorate in APHA, particularly in sharing information about seed material that crosses borders for production or marketing, and incidents that are common to both England and Scotland.
+Northern Ireland and Wales have separate arrangements.